humanitieswithoutwalls/hwwcommunityengagedresearch.github.io/docs/projects/memorialization/index.md

 types of memorializaing

-documenting, archiving, zine making etc
+documenting, archiving, zine making, website building, etc

 choosing a documentation process

+determining what parts should be public-facing and how to make that happen